 ESPN personality Stephen A. Smith shouted out the Milk Crate Challenge in his monologue while guest-hosting Jimmy Kimmel Live! on Monday — and not in a good way.
 "What is wrong with these people?
 First, you drink the milk from the crates to get strong bones — then you fall off the crates to break them?!" said Smith.
 He went on to joke that the Milk Crate Challenge would be a pretty dumb way to die.
 "Can you imagine that eulogy?" he asked.
 "He died doing what he loved — acting like a total dummy."

 Meanwhile, doctors have commented on the dangers of the challenge.
-Dr. Shawn Anthony, an orthopaedic surgeon specialising in sports medicine at Mount Sinai in New York told TODAY Parents that the challenge has resulted in many orthopaedic injuries.
+Dr. Shawn Anthony, an orthopaedic surgeon specializing in sports medicine at Mount Sinai in New York told TODAY Parents that the challenge has resulted in many orthopaedic injuries.
 "Injuries can include broken wrists, shoulder dislocations, ACL and meniscus tears, as well as life-threatening conditions like spinal cord injuries," Dr. Anthony warned.

-Dr. Anthony went on to discuss how it could even be difficult to find treatment for injuries sustained while participating in the challenge, as emergency rooms across the country are once again filling up with COVID cases, as the Delta variant rapidly spreads worldwide.
+Dr. Anthony went on to discuss how it could even be difficult to find treatment for injuries sustained while participating in the challenge, as emergency rooms across the country are once again filling up with COVID cases, as the Delta variant rapidly spreads nationwide.
 "Emergency rooms across the country are already overcrowded and elective surgeries are being delayed or postponed due to lack of hospital beds," he told TODAY.
 "This social media challenge puts unnecessary additional stress on our health system and health care providers."